Cherreads

 Arty moved to the inner door and tested it, unlocked, he opened it a fraction and peered into the dim service corridor beyond.

-No immediate movement, the fluorescent strip overhead buzzed weakly, washing everything in pale, sick light that made even the intact surfaces look contaminated.
+No immediate movement, the fluorescent strip overhead buzzed weakly, washing everything in pale, sickly light that made even the intact surfaces look contaminated.

 He could hear it now, the dull, dragging shuffle from the front area, the sound of things moving without caution among shelves and dropped stock.